The best new restaurants in Riyadh

 Rüya

-Opening a gorgeous new spot in the popular complex Midtown, Rüya Riyadh is serving contemporary Anatolian cuisine with a Turkish spin.
+Opening a gorgeous new spot in the popular complex Midtown, Rüya Riyadh serves contemporary Anatolian cuisine with a Turkish spin.
 Walk in through the modest all-black entrance, and a very colourful venue will greet you.
 Flooded with natural light and offering amazing views of the city, it’s got to be one of the best new restaurants in Riyadh for the wow-factor.
 The menu is inspired by the culture, traditions and history of the Byzantine, Anatolian and Ottoman empires and of course contemporary Turkey too.
 Signature dishes include the Icli Kofte, Two Cheese Pide from the Black Sea which is a flatbread with bubbling cheeses (brace for the cheese pull), and 24-hour Slow-Cooked Short Ribs.

 Rüya Riyadh, 1224 Prince Muhammad Ibn Abd Al Aziz, As Sulimaniyah, daily 12.30pm to 1am. @ruya_riyadh